VaseOS/VaseX/README.md

 # VaseX - Artix

+>[!INFO]
+> Made for my friend Klagan who likes Runit's fast boot time and more control, also lower bandwidth usage.

 > Assumes x86_64 UEFI.
 Bit of weird project: No ISO needed works from any existing Linux installation.
 > Deps are listed `vase_os/mindeps` and in `klartix.conf`
 ```